ductongnguyen/animio/README.md

 ## Usage

 ### Opening Settings
-You can open settings in three ways:
+- **Keyboard**: Press `Ctrl+Shift+S`
-1. **Right-click** on the animation
+- **Right-click** on any animation
-2. **Right-click** the system tray icon → Settings
+- **Right-click** the system tray icon → "Manage Instances"
-3. **Double-click** the system tray icon
+- **Double-click** the system tray icon

-### Changing the Animation
-1. Open Settings
+### Managing Instances
-2. Click "Browse" to select a new GIF file
+1. Click "+ Add New Instance" to create a new animation
-3. Preview will show your selected GIF
+2. For each instance, you can:
+   - **Browse GIF**: Select a different GIF file
+   - **Position**: Choose from 6 presets or Custom (drag to position)
+   - **Click-Through**: Enable to make animation non-interactive
+   - **Delete**: Remove the instance (must keep at least 1)

+### Positioning Animations
+- **Preset Positions**: Bottom Right, Bottom Left, Top Right, Top Left, Center
+- **Custom Position**:
+  - Select "Custom (Drag)" in position dropdown
-4. Click "Save & Apply" to update the animation
+  - Click and drag the animation anywhere on screen
+  - Or hold `Alt` key and drag any animation temporarily

+### Auto Start with Windows
+- Right-click system tray icon
+- Check "Start with Windows"
+- App will launch automatically on Windows startup

 ### Intelli-Hide Feature
-- Move your mouse over the animation → it fades out
+- Move your mouse over an animation → it fades out
 - Move your mouse away → it fades back in
-- This allows you to click on taskbar icons or desktop items behind the animation
+- Disabled when in drag mode or click-through mode

 ## Configuration